-General craft classes continue to work on the usual crafts; leatherwork, mosaics, painting, etc. In addition We have tried a new mosaic craft using wood chips of a variety of wood such as pine, walnut, and redwood which give a very pleasing effect when used to create a picture. improve in her oil painting continues --but still does not accept suggestions well.
+General craft classes continue to work on the usual crafts; leatherwork, mosaics, painting, etc. In addition we have tried a new mosaic craft using wood chips of a variety of wood such as pine, walnut, and redwood which give a. very pleasing effect --continues to improve in her oil painting when used to create a picture. but still does not accept suggestions well.
 She also persists in using dark colors even though the instructor encourages her to use brighter hues.
-One patient who has recently been improving in craft classes is She withdrawn one felt you did not reach her, also, she was very careless about her personal appearance.
-Recently she has gradually become more alert, is interested in her project and shown a decided improvement in her dress, grooming, etc. Two new members of our craft brothers (dwarfs).
-They are very enthusiastic about coming and enjoy doing simple craft projects. also have a new student, Friday evening class who likes to draw cars, but hone to work him into other original drawings and painting.
+One patient who has recently been improving in craft classes is She was so withdrawn one felt you did not reach her, also, she was very careless about her personal appearance, Recently she has gradually become more alert, is interested in her project and shown a decided improvement in her dress, grooming, etc. Two new members of our craft class are the --- brothers (dwarfs).
+They are very enthusiastic about coming and enjoy doing simple craft projects, We also have a new student, Friday evening class who likes to draw cars, but hone to work him into other original drawings and painting.

-In sewing the following items were completed during June:
+In sewing the foliowing items were completed during June:

-Three skirts

-One dress

-Two pair pajamas
+Three skirts One dress Two pair pajamas Two half-slips

-Two half-slips

-In addition, several girls remodeled clothes.
+In addition, several giris remodeled clothes,

-Luncheon menus have been the speciality of the Activities of Daily Living classes during this month.
-Jello-vegetable salad, deviled eggs, potato salad, Macaroni and cheese casserole, pudding and cookies have been prepared.
+Luncheon menus have been the speciality of the activities of Daily Living classes during this month, Jello-vegetable salad, deviled eggs, potato salad, Macaroni and cheese casserole, "pudding and cookies have been prepared.
 Also the classes are daily using the washer and dryer as well as learning to iron clothes.